-Complete Passive Treatment Plan in accordance with Attachment G at least 14 days prior to the planned operation of the passive treatment system, and a copy shall be available on-site during operation;
+A complete Passive Treatment Plan in accordance with Attachment G at least 14 days prior to the planned operation of the passive treatment system, and a copy shall be available on-site during operation;

-System design and any supporting documentation; and,
+The system design and any supporting documentation; and,

 Proof that the Passive Treatment Plan and/or system was designed by an appropriate licensed professional (see Attachment G).

-3. Dischargers who are proposing an alternate Risk Justification shall include: Soil type identification through laboratory analysis, certified by a CBPELSG license holder; and
+II.D.3.
+Dischargers who are proposing an alternate Risk Justification shall include: Soil type identification through laboratory analysis, certified by a CBPELSG license holder; and,

 Site slope determination topographic survey certified by a CBPELSG license holder.

-c.Dischargers with LUPlps applying for programmatic permitting shall use SMARTS to apply, manage, submit, and certify PRDs.
-(LRP)lpG.
+II.D.4.
+Dischargers with linear projects applying for programmatic permitting shall use SMARTS to apply, manage, submit, and certify Permit Registration Documents.

+II.E.
+Certification of Submitted Documents

+The Legally Responsible Person (LRP) shall certify and submit all Permit Registration Documents required by this General Permit through SMARTS.
+The discharger’s LRP shall have a signed original Electronic Authorization Form on file with the State Water Board for each organization in SMARTS.

+II.F.
+Exceptions to Standard Permit Registration Document Requirements

+Dischargers with a valid Small Construction Rainfall Erosivity Waiver for a linear project are not required to submit a SWPPP (including site-specific drawings and map).

+II.G.
 Projects and Activities Not Subject to Coverage Under This General Permit

-1. Coverage under this General Permit is not required where stormwater discharges from the same LUPlp construction activities are covered by another NPDES permit.
+II.G.1.
+Coverage under this General Permit is not required where stormwater discharges from the same linear project construction activities are covered by another NPDES permit.
 Other discharges from construction activities that are covered under this General Permit can be found in the General Permit Order Section II if not specified below.

-2. LUPp construction activity does not include routine maintenance projects to maintain the original line and grade, hydraulic capacity, or original purpose of the facility.
+II.G.2.
+Linear project construction activity does not include routine maintenance projects to maintain the original line and grade, hydraulic capacity, or original purpose of the facility.
 Routine maintenance projects are projects associated with operations and maintenance activities that are conducted on existing lines and facilities and within existing right-of-way, easements, franchise agreements or other legally binding agreements of the discharger.
 Routine maintenance projects include, but are not limited to projects that are conducted to:

 Maintain the original purpose of the facility, or hydraulic capacity.

-Update existing lines and facilities to comply with applicable codes, standards and regulations regardless of if such projects result in increased capacity.
+Update existing lines and facilities to comply with applicable codes, standards, and regulations regardless of if such projects result in increased capacity.

 Repairing leaks.

-3. Routine maintenance does not include:
+II.G.3.
+Routine maintenance does not include:

-Construction of new lines or facilities resulting from compliance with applicable codes, standards and regulations.
+Construction of new lines or facilities resulting from compliance with applicable codes, standards, and regulations.

-Areas of maintenance projects that are outside of an existing right-of-way, franchise, easements, or agreements (Collectively referred to as “ROWs”), or those temporary facilities (e.g., laydown or staging yards) located outside the existing ROWthat directly support conductance of maintenance activity.
-When a LUP acquires new areas, those areas are subject to this General Permit based on the area of construction activity, material storage, vehicle staging, etc., outside the original ROWs.
+Areas of maintenance projects that are outside of an existing right-of-way, franchise, easements, or agreements, or those temporary facilities (e.g., laydown or staging yards) located outside the existing right of way that directly support conductance of maintenance activity.
+When a linear project acquires new areas, those areas are subject to this General Permit based on the area of construction activity, material storage, vehicle staging, etc., outside the original right of way.

-Temporary facilities (e.g., laydown or staging yards) that are shared between maintenance (i.e., inside the existing ROW) and areas on a maintenance project (i.e., outside the existing ROW) are subject to this General Permit when the new area (staging/maintenance yard and LUPl project) has one or more acres of construction activity.
+Temporary facilities (e.g., laydown or staging yards) that are shared between maintenance (i.e., inside the existing right of way) and areas on a maintenance project (i.e., outside the existing right of way) are subject to this General Permit when the new area (staging/maintenance yard and linear project) has one or more acres of construction activity.

-4. LUPp construction activity does not include field activities associated with the planning and design of a project (e.g., activities associated with route selection).
+II.G.4.
+Linear project construction activity does not include field activities associated with the planning and design of a project (e.g., activities associated with route selection).